SanderDemeester/blog_post/content/blog/AES.md

 0b & 0d & 09 & 0e
 \end{bmatrix} $$
 </notextile>
-Dit is natuurlijk met de hergedefineert operaties beschreven hierboven.
+This is of course with the redefined operations as described above.

-link naar specificatie: <a href="csrc.nist.gov/publications/fips/fips197/fips-197.pdf">csrc.nist.gov/publications/fips/fips197/fips-197.pdf</a>
+Link to the formal specification: <a href="csrc.nist.gov/publications/fips/fips197/fips-197.pdf">csrc.nist.gov/publications/fips/fips197/fips-197.pdf</a>